khulnasoft/ogplay/README.md

 )
 ```

-Satori will render the element into a 600×400 SVG, and return the SVG string:
+Ogplay will render the element into a 600×400 SVG, and return the SVG string:

 ```js
 '<svg ...><path d="..." fill="black"></path></svg>'